conanc/CV/README.md

 Conan Cook
 ==========
 Product-oriented full-stack engineering manager.
 I'm focused on feedback, honesty and growth.
 I like shipping early and often, and believe in automation; I consider continuous integration and peer review to be first-class activities.
 I don't think there's a trade-off between quality and speed - it's about building the right thing well.
-I'm passionate about what I do, and will never finish learning.
-I enjoy helping others to learn, too.
+I'm passionate about what I do, and will never finish learning; I enjoy helping others to learn, too.
 I can help you build teams and bring products to market.

 My current goals are to spend more time talking to customers and to develop more leadership experience.